-3. Click on the Novel Transcripts tab.
-You should see approximately 50-70 Total Novel Transcripts.
+Now use the drop-down menu in the view header to choose Novel Transcripts.
+You should see >40 Total Novel Transcripts.
 This table lists the assembled contigs that did not have any match to the Transcript Annotation Database that met the search criteria thresholds and therefore, were not labeled with any match information.
-Note that this table contains only three columns.